subha-v/phantom/README.md

-# Phantom - EEG-Controlled Prosthetic with Haptic Feedback & AI Assistant
+# Phantom – EEG-Controlled Prosthetic with Haptic Feedback & AI Assistant

-A comprehensive system that integrates EEG signal processing, Arduino-based haptic feedback, proximity sensing, and an AI-powered chat interface with voice capabilities for prosthetic control and user assistance.
+**Phantom** is a breakthrough system that tackles **phantom limb pain at multiple levels**—from decoding neural signals to delivering real-time haptic, visual, and voice feedback.
+By combining **EEG brain signal processing, prosthetic sensing, haptic stimulation, and an AI-powered assistant**, Phantom creates a **closed-loop system that interrupts, reduces, and manages phantom pain** in amputees.

+💡 **Why this matters:**
+- Up to **80% of amputees suffer from phantom limb pain**, one of the most persistent challenges in rehabilitation.
+- A recent *Nature* article (Aug 2025) confirms that **haptic feedback is one of the most reliable treatments** for phantom limb pain.
+- Phantom demonstrates how **affordable, open-source hardware and AI tools** can be combined into a scalable solution with **clinical potential**.

+---

+## ✨ What Phantom Does

+- **Detects Brain Signals**: Reads EEG activity from the somatosensory cortex & parietal lobe, where pain and touch are represented.
+- **Localizes Pain Perception**: Maps brain activity to phantom pain/touch sensations in real time.
+- **Triggers Feedback Loops**: Converts those signals into synchronized **haptic (vibration), visual (LED), and audio cues**.
+- **Prosthetic Integration**: A servo-driven prosthetic hand triggers haptic vibration whenever it touches a surface, restoring feedback to the residual limb.
+- **AI Assistant**: A voice-enabled chat system helps users interact with their prosthetic, adjust intensity, and monitor feedback.

+> 🔄 In short: Phantom creates a **seamless closed-loop system** that translates thought → detection → feedback → relief.

 ## 🚀 Quick Start - Running the Haptic Feedback System